 This program of short experimental films deconstructs the athlete’s body—how it’s used for national, political, and social agendas, and how it’s viewed and recrafted by artists (who are themselves sometimes athletic!).
 You’ll see work by Haig Aivazian, I AM A BOYS CHOIR, Tara Mateik, Nam June Paik, Keith Piper, and Lillian Schwartz (see descriptions below).
-The evening is introduced by Astria Suparak and Brett Kashmere, the program’s curators and editors of INCITE: Sports.
+The evening is introduced by Astria Suparak and Brett Kashmere, the program’s curators and editors of INCITE: Journal of Experimental Media.
 (71 mins.; 16mm, video, and GIF)

 Officially commissioned for the Olympic Winter Games, Nam June Paik’s Lake Placid ’80 (1980), is an unruly, ecstatic video that is slyly subversive.
 Keith Piper’s The Nation’s Finest (1990), however, mimics the look and tone of state propaganda with a silky, biting critique of the way predominantly white countries use black bodies in the service of national pride while simultaneously disenfranchising their black residents.
 How Great You Are O Son of the Desert!
 (2013), by Haig Aivazian, delves further into the tragic and deadly consequences of white supremacy with examples that range from the 2006 World Cup Final to the fields of a Parisian suburb.